mmolari/evo-genome-analysis/notes/input_data_preparation.md

 The name of the reads and reference files is arbitrary, but the extensions must be `.fastq.gz` and `.fa` respectively.

-The name of records in reference files must be short (less than 20 characters).
+The name of records in reference files must be short (less than 20 characters) and *not contain any spaces* since it will be used to generate names of the subfiles.

 ## pileup configuration file